 - Roll growth

 - Get support

 - Further information

-If your entitlement notice identifies a reduction in staffing then your board may need to conduct a curriculum and pastoral needs analysis before disestablishing a position(s).
+If your provisional staffing entitlement identifies a reduction in staffing, your board may need to conduct a curriculum and pastoral needs analysis before disestablishing any position(s).

 |All other school types||1 March|

 The Ministry Operational Funding and Resourcing team analyse and adjust the system calculated roll.

 The Ministry’s regional offices provide input to ensure specific circumstances relevant to your school | kura and local community are considered.